- Avi Besser, Sapir Academic College

 - Keith R Laws, University of Hertfordshire

-BMC Psychology is an open access, peer-reviewed journal that considers manuscripts on all aspects of psychology, human behavior and the mind, including developmental, clinical, cognitive, experimental, social, evolutionary and educational psychology, as well as personality and individual differences.
+BMC Psychology is an open access, peer-reviewed journal that considers manuscripts on all aspects of psychology, human behavior and the mind, including developmental, clinical, cognitive, experimental, health and social psychology, as well as personality and individual differences.
 The journal welcomes quantitative and qualitative research methods, including animal studies.

 Scott Barry Kaufman